 Despite the endless variety of lamp styles and decorative elements, most lamps have very similar electrical components.
 This means that if one part stops working, you can simply remove it and take it to the hardware store or home center to find a suitable replacement.
 A failed pull-chain switch is no exception.
 In most cases, you fix a bad switch by replacing the entire socket, since the switch is typically integrated with the socket.
 Shopping excluded, the whole job should take less than 30 minutes.

-Unplug the lamp and remove the light bulb from the socket.
-Remove the shade or globe.
+First things first: Unplug the lamp and remove the light bulb from the socket.
+Never work on a lamp when it is still attached to its power source.
+Remove the lampshade or globe for easier access.
 If applicable, remove the harp (the wire frame that supports the shade) by squeezing the two ends together and slipping them out of the brackets at either side of the socket assembly.

-Remove the cylindrical metal casing surrounding the socket by squeezing in around the casing where it fits into a base piece; sockets often have the words "PRESS" stamped in the places where it's best to squeeze on the casing.
-Pull the casing off the socket assembly.
+The socket is located in the cylindrical metal casing.
+It is simple to remove by finding the place where the metal casing fits into the base piece.
+You will squeeze in around the casing; sockets often have the words "PRESS" stamped in the places where it's best to squeeze on the casing.
+Pull the metal casing off the socket assembly.

 Slip off the cardboard insulating sleeve from the socket to expose the screw terminals securing the lamp cord wires.
 Loosen the terminals with a screwdriver and disconnect the wires.
 This should free the socket; if not, look for mounting screws securing the socket to the base and remove the screws to free the socket.
 After removing the old socket, trim the wires and strip the plastic coating off about 3/4 or 5/8 of an inch to expose the wires underneath.
 These fresh exposed wires will make it easier to reattach the new wires to the terminals.

 Ready for Replacement